Large Geometry Ion Micro Probe Facility

 Micro-analytical geochronology requires Reference Materials (RM), and the LGIM Facility at Curtin is involved with characterisation of RM of accessory minerals for the geochemistry community. - Geologic Time Scale

-The SHRIMP provides accurate geochronological constraints on major global geological events, i.e. correlation of glacial epochs, Large Igneous Province flood basalts and mass extinctions. - Meteorite Impact Structures
+The SHRIMP provides accurate geochronological constraints on major global geological events, i.e. correlation of glacial epochs, large igneous province volcanism and mass extinctions. - Meteorite Impact Structures

 The Curtin SHRIMPs have been used in studies of lunar impact breccia, meteorite impact breccia and micro-spherule beds, providing a bombardment flux history and an understanding of impact processes. - Regional Mapping